jess-moloney/mini-project-4/README.md

 ## Hypothesis

-Before looking at the data, I hypothesized that the following types of applicants are would be more likely to get a loan:
+Before looking at the data, I hypothesized that the following types of applicants would be more likely to get a loan:

 1. Applicants having a credit history
 2. Applicants with higher applicant and co-applicant incomes